-The initial mod-paths sequence can be empty if mod-paths are given with #:use-sources.
-In that case, the rendered documentation never reports an exporting module for identifiers that are documented within the section, but the mod-paths in #:use-sources provide a binding context for connecting (via hyperlinks) definitions and uses of identifiers.
+The initial module-paths sequence can be empty if module-paths are given with #:use-sources.
+In that case, the rendered documentation never reports an exporting module for identifiers that are documented within the section, but the module-paths in #:use-sources provide a binding context for connecting (via hyperlinks) definitions and uses of identifiers.